LeonPakzad/osmorte/README.md

 npm install
 ```

-### database-configurations
+### configurations
-add / configure DATABASE_URL and your TOKEN_SECRET for JWT in .env
+add / configure DATABASE_URL and your TOKEN_SECRET, username and password for JWT in .env<br>
+You will need to add a cookie "token" into requests. <br>
+This token needs to be signed just like in the tool to access OSMOrte routes with your own project

 <p style="position: absolute;">.env</p>

 ```
 DATABASE_URL= "dbtype://name:password@url:port/db-name"
-TOKEN_SECRET= "your very safe token string"
+TOKEN_SECRET= "your very safe token string" USERNAME="your username"
+PASSWORD="password"
 ```

 update your DATABASE_URL